Have you ever heard of Tadipatri?

 Other Places of Interest Near Tadipatri

-- If you are traveling from Bangalore, you can pair it along with Lepakshi which has a fantastic monolithic Shiva statue heaped with many stories from mythology.
+- If we travel from Bangalore, we can pair it along with Lepakshi; a fantastic monolithic Shiva statue heaped with many mythology stories.

-- While googling about Tadipatri found a place called Gooty fort also nearby.
-Which I did not visit due to shortage of time.
+- While googling about Tadipatri, I came across a Gooty fort, which is also nearby, but I could not visit it due to a lack of time.

-- The other place of interest everyone had suggested that I should have visited was Aluru Kona.
+- The other place of interest that everyone had suggested was Aluru Kona.
 It indeed looks nice nestled in hills.

-- You can make this trip a weekend trip by pairing Tadipatri with Gandikota and Belum Caves.
-While these two are popular Tadipatri is the offbeat you can add to it.
+- We can make this trip a weekend trip by pairing Tadipatri with Gandikota and Belum Caves.
+While these two are famous, Tadipatri is the offbeat that we can add. .

 Read more about Gandikota and plan your trip to Gandikota here - Gandikota Fort, the Grand Canyon of India